dkareti/llm_resume_insights/README.md

 # llm_resume_insights

-This is a web app that allows the user to upload a pdf resume and the app returns an AI-generated tagline using Hugging Face's `distilgpt2` model.
+This is a web app that allows the user to upload a pdf resume and the app returns an AI-generated tagline using the `google/flan-t5-base` model which is hosted on Hugging Face.
 The llm generates a summary suitable for LinkedIn headlines, bios, or portfolio intros.